mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - [Web Scalability for Startup Engineers - Artur Ejsmont](https://www.amazon.com/Scalability-Startup-Engineers-Artur-Ejsmont-ebook/dp/B00ZPS4KI0/) - Great intro to all of the components in a complex web application
-- [Distributed Systems for Practicioners - Dimos Raptis](https://leanpub.com/distributed-systems-for-practitioners) - The why behind a technology and use cases in the industry, I really liked the way its structured with theory first and then practice.
+- [Distributed Systems for Practicioners - Dimos Raptis](https://leanpub.com/distributed-systems-for-practitioners) - The why behind a technology and use cases in the industry, I really liked the way it's structured with theory first and then practice.
 - [Designing Data Intensive Applications - Martin Kleppmann](https://dataintensive.net/) - Deep into how distributed systems work, I think this is a standard resource at this point.

 List of courses: